I love splashin' up your techie devices with snazzy flower wallpapers!

 The background texture layer is sand and it adds a grainy look to the photo.

 Are you getting out and taking a lot of autumn pictures?
-Hope so... enjoy before the cold weather of winter sets in.
+Hope so... enjoy before the cold weather before winter sets in.

 Get educated about photography and you'll make better photos!
 There's always information out there, lots of it.... free!